Matthew Wade Stairs

 Depending on whether the Montreal Expos and Washington Nationals are counted as separate teams, he was either the third player to play for 12 teams (with Deacon McGuire and Mike Morgan) or the first to play for 13.
 Octavio Dotel became the first to play for 13 teams with no "asterisk" in 2012, a year after Stairs retired.
 If you count the Expos and Nationals as separate entities, Stairs played for 26 professional teams in his career between the Majors, Minors, Japan and Mexico.

 In 2014, Stairs joined the Philadelphia Phillies television broadcast team.
 The next year, he was voted into the Canadian Baseball Hall of Fame in a class with Corey Koskie, Carlos Delgado, Felipe Alou and Bob Elliott.
+In 2017, he was appointed the Phillies' hitting coach.

 - 1991 MVP Eastern League Harrisburg Senators